EV Beginner’s Guide (2023)

 My first open road trip in my Leaf was my first experience of genuine range anxiety.
 It was a mostly uphill open road trip out of town.
 I watched the dashboard range plummet, and I feared I would run out of power on my return.

-On the return, I watched the dashboard range actually go up, and I was mostly cruising downhill.
+On the return, I watched the dashboard range actually go up, as I was mostly cruising downhill.
 The combination of regenerated power and the re-calculated dashboard range meant I got home okay!

 What causes the range to go down quickly?